It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Theory

 Because the Markov process only ever moves in exactly one direction per single-step transition (a property realized directly by the MC tracer), the matrix is diagonal (i.e. if the particle moved in $x$, we know with certainty it did not move in $y$).
-This also applies to the skewness, so that the third rank tensor $\gamma_{ijk}$ is also diagonal.
-Thus, each dimension is independent, and in an algorithm to solve this system, we may treat each dimension independently.
-The 3D It\^o method may be written as a solution to the SDE:
+Its raw second moment is therefore,

-$C_{-,i}$ is defined as in Eq.~\ref{eq:cminus}, independently for each dimension $i$, and each component $W_{t,i}$ of the L\'evy increment has the third central moment (and thus, skewness) of its respective dimension as defined in Eqs.~\ref{eq:skewness},~\ref{eq:B3}.
+Because the Markov process only ever moves in exactly one direction per single-step transition (a property realized directly by the MC tracer), the matrix is diagonal (i.e. if the particle moved in $x$, we know with certainty it did not move in $y$).
+A subtlety here is that this differs from the central covariance at finite time-step, and it is the central covariance (rather than the raw second moment) that determines the rate coefficient $B_2$.
+This has proven to be inconsequential to the results and performance of the tracer, but we elaborate on this more in Appendix~\ref{app:finite_covariance} for completeness.